stronginteractions/website/content/_index.md

-### **Strong Interactions** is a podcast about exploring a new frontiers in nuclear physics at the upcoming Electron-Ion Collider, by Maria Żurek and Markus Diefenthaler.
+### **Strong Interactions** is a podcast about exploring a new frontier in nuclear physics at the upcoming Electron-Ion Collider, by Maria Żurek and Markus Diefenthaler.